Some Thoughts concerning the US Presidential Election and the Future of the JCPOA

 Defusing a geopolitical situation is a noble goal but preparing the future of the JCPOA with concrete negotiation guidelines may be even better.
 As Trump has mentioned the possibility of a “bigger deal”, Europe should conceive regional arms negotiations which would include all regional powers as it may be more suitable for the Iranian government who wishes to avoid becoming defenceless against a potential US interventionist policy in the region.
 On the other side of the international realm, the EU/E3 and its Chinese and Russian counterparts aim at re-establishing common grounds between the United States and Iran to revive the JCPOA, but with diverging objectives.
 Europe would like to include the control of the Iranian ballistic missiles in the JCPOA while the second refuses this option.

-As recommended by EU foreign policy expert Astrid Viaud, the EU should rely on the strength of its Member States, deepen its alliance with China and Russia and maintain an active bilateral dialogue with the US and Iran (2020, p.
-8).
+The E3/EU should focus on the strength of its Member States to adopt a unified or comprehensive stance on the issue, keep a close collaboration with China and Russia, and further maintain an active bilateral dialogue between the US and Iran as a facilitator for future talks.
 More than the need to regionalize the JCPOA, the E3/EU and the US must resolve the need to achieve a transatlantic strategic assessment of the threats – involving themselves within a multilateral caucus where their advocacy for common regional security talks will be heard and believed as credible and legitimate.
 The underlying assumption towards this issue should therefore be as such: “if we can agree on what we want – let’s not try to agree on why we want it”.
 Effectively, the E3/EU and the US must go beyond their respective bilateral relationship with Iran and regionalise their policies, whether in providing humanitarian support against the pandemic, resolving tensions around the nuclear file such as with economic relief, or working to stop the proliferation of arms around the Persian Gulf (Adebahr, C. 2020).
 The need for a regional framework to counter nuclear proliferation in the Middle East should be established.

 In the hypothesis of a renewed transatlantic dialogue, EU policymakers should not forget to consider Iranian political realities and its eastern strategic outlook.
 Furthermore, US maximum pressure policy has proven Tehran’s hardliners right.